 Verdict / The Halo+ is a great choice if you want to integrate your smoke detectors into your smart home.
 Its flaws are small, and it has many benefits.

-We ran every smoke detector in our review through a battery of tests.
+We ran every smoke detector in our comparison through a battery of tests.
 Once installed, we sprayed test smoke from an aerosol can toward the device and timed how long it took to sound the alarm.
 We repeated this test 5, 10 and 15 feet away from the detector.
 The Halo+ detected smoke sprayed from 5 feet in 23 seconds, which is the longest time we recorded at that distance.
-At 10 feet, it took 31 seconds to trip the alarm, and at 15 feet, it failed to detect our test smoke at all.
-This wasn’t unexpected since only one of the alarms we tested detected smoke from that distance.
-Overall, this is one of the best-performing smoke detectors we evaluated.
+At 10 feet, it took 31 seconds to trip the alarm, and at 15 feet, it failed to detect our test smoke at all, only the Nest Protect detected smoke from that distance.
+Overall, this is one of the best-performing smoke detectors we tested.

-This detector is compatible with other smart home systems.
+This detector is compatible with a few popular smart home systems.
 You can integrate the Halo+ with networks such as Iris and SmartThings, two of the most popular home automation systems.
-You can even connect it to your Amazon Echo and control it with your voice – this is the only smoke detector we evaluated that can connect to the Echo.
+You can even connect it to Amazon Alexa and control it with your voice making it the only smoke alarm we tested with this feature.

 You can expect the Halo+ to work for 10 years, which is typical for the smoke detectors we evaluated.
-However, the warranty only covers the device for three years.
-Some smoke detectors we reviewed are under warranty for their entire expected life.
-If Halo did the same, it would provide reassurance that it is confident about the longevity and durability of its product.
+However, the warranty only lasts three years.
+Some smoke alarms are under warranty for their entire expected life.
+If Halo did the same, it would provide reassurance about the longevity and durability of its product.